 Like the Social Security tax, Medicare sometimes appears as FICA on paychecks.
 Employers are responsible for paying both FICA taxes to the federal government.

 Federal law requires that employers withhold 1.45% of the employee’s annual wages and salary.
 This percentage is applied to any salary no matter how large or small.
-There is also a Medicare surtax of 0.9% withheld from the employee on wages and salaries that exceed a certain amount.
+There is also a Medicare surtax of 0.9% withheld from the employee on wages and salaries that exceed $200,000.
 For more information on the surtax, see IRS.gov.

-For employees who participate in their employer sponsored health, dental, or vision care plans, they will see a deduction on their paychecks of the amount they owe for the policy.
-Health savings accounts or HSAs are similar but the employee contribution is tax-deductible and grows tax-free from year to year.
+For employees who participate in their employer-sponsored health, dental, or vision care plans, they will see a deduction on their paychecks of the amount they owe for the policy.
+Employees may also contribute to a health savings accounts (HSA) but their contribution is tax-deductible and grows tax-free from year to year.

-The same goes for employer sponsored retirement 401(k) and 403(b) plans.
-Employee contributions are made pre-tax and are deducted from every pay period.
-With a 401(k) account the employee chooses the percentage of salary to contribute and also chooses how the plan manager invests that money.
+The same goes for employer-sponsored 401(k) or 403(b) retirement plans.
+Employees contribute pre-tax funds, which are deducted every pay period.
+With a 401(k) account the employee chooses the percentage of salary to contribute and how the plan manager invests that money.
 The 403(b) plan is similar but is usually offered by nonprofit organizations and some public-sector employers.
 Employees get to choose how much is contributed and where it is invested among the plan’s options.